Skip advert

 Advertisement - Article continues below

-To this end, prototypes of the GR Yaris M Concept will race in the Japanese Super Taikyu series, giving the new engine a comprehensive round of development before hitting the road.
+To this end, prototypes of the GR Yaris M Concept were planned to race in the Japanese Super Taikyu series, giving the new engine a comprehensive round of development before hitting the road.
 This is something Toyota also did with its Lexus LFA supercar, running prototypes for two years in the ADAC Nürburgring 24 Hours race.
+Toyota faced problems with development before the GR Yaris M Concept’s debut at the fifth round of the series in July, however, and its entry was postponed.

 Advertisement - Article continues below